Can You Gain Weight Back after Gastric Bypass Surgery?

 Obviously, the benefits of successful gastric bypass surgery can be immense.

 But what happens if the surgery is not successful?
 Does it fail often?
 What should you do if it does?

 Gastric bypass surgery involves two steps: one "restrictive" step, where the doctor surgically shrinks the stomach and restricts its ability to store a lot of food, and one "malabsorptive" step, where the doctor reroutes the intestinal tract in such a way that the body absorbs fewer calories (and fewer nutrients) than before.
 These modifications are in place for the duration of the patient's life.

-The first thing to do if you find yourself regaining weight after weight loss surgery is to make an appointment with your weight loss surgeon and his clinical team.
-Together, you can examine various factors, starting with your nutritional program.
-It is essential that you continue to pay attention to your diet over the long term; if you find that you have gotten more permissive with high-calorie food or with portion sizes, that is the likely first thing to correct.
+You must continue to pay attention to your diet over the long term; if you find that you have gotten more permissive with high-calorie food or portion sizes, that is the likely first thing to correct.

 Find Out More

-If you have questions about weight gain after gastric bypass, or about any other issues related to obesity or weight loss surgery, please contact Marina Weight Loss at Marina Del Rey Hospital.
-Our phone number is 310.577.5540.
+If you have questions about weight gain after gastric bypass or about any other issues related to obesity or weight loss surgery, please contact us at Cedars-Sinai Marina del Rey Hospital.
 We're here to help, and we would love the chance to answer any questions or address any concerns you may have as you seek answers to the problem of obesity.